Modulator - demodulator online kopen

 FM modulator and demodulator design | TU Delft Repository

-The subsystems discussed in this report are the modulator and demodulator.
 The modulator, on the transmitter side, varies the carrier wave frequency, based on the input audio signal.
 The demodulator, on the receiver side, can detect these variations and retrieve the audio signal.

 What is a Modem (Modulator/Demodulator)? - Computer Hope